 While we're sailing, you will have the opportunity to use lathes, test your skills, try out new ideas and get advice, tips, techniques and tuition from top wood turners.
-There will be at least 7 lathes available, well equipped tool sets, face shields and other tools.
-NEW: Dust extraction and protection will be supplied for all lathes!
-Our demonstrators will assist as much as time permits, but we will also have three dedicated instructors who will be available to help and guide you achieve your turning goals.
+There will be at least 7 lathes available in our dedicated Passenger Class room, well equipped tool sets, face shields and other tools.
+Dust extraction and protection will be supplied for all lathes!
+On sun-deck we have a set up for woodturning with 3-4 lathes and a dedicated instructor team.
+Perform woodturning in the most spectaluar surroundings you can dream on, outside in the sun!
+Our demonstrators will assist as much as time permits, but we will also have three dedicated instructors who will be available to help and guide you to achieve your turning goals.
 All woodturning instruction is FREE!
 You only have to buy the wood!

-Jostein Tvedt will do courses on woodcarving using traditional Norwegian patterns.
-Make a small wall clock, a napkin holder or several other items.
+MR Rolf Taraldset will do courses on woodcarving using traditional Norwegian patterns.
+He is a professional woodcarver working full time with carving.
+He has made decorations ranging from private reliefs to large church decorations, and lately to a replica viking ship.
+Rolf will introduce you to tradiationel woodcarving with some small projectes.
 He will sell you a prepared blank, ready to start carving.
 We´ve got 5 large sets of Pfeil woodcarving tools ready for use.
 Limited to 5 people at a time.
-Read more here: COURSES.
+Check out the Courses tab.

-Knife making Courses - Inge Hågensen and Lars Tveit.
+Knife making Courses - Inge Hågensen and ??.
 These guys will teach you how to make your own beautiful handmade knife.
 Read more about in the COURSES section.

 You can choose from a variety of cabins.
 All cabins have a shower and toilet.
 On the booking page you can check out which cabins are outside and inside cabins.
 Outside, means with a window (small or large).
 Inside means there are no windows.
 Beds are arranged either as bunk beds or two beds at floor level (not double bed, one at each side).
 In most cabins you can flip up one of the beds to get more space.
+Bear in mind that this ship is not a luxury cruiseship but a schoolship during the rest of the year.
 Our experience is that apart from sleeping, not much time is spent in the cabin due to the fact that there are so many places to be; in various lounges, outside to get a view, and down in the workshop...

 Go to BOOKING PAGE!